Updated: Oct 20

 1/4 cup sharp cheddar cheese, grated

-2 tbsp rosemary leaves, coarsely chopped fresh or dried *optional
+2 tablespoons fresh rosemary leaves, coarsely chopped *optional

-1. In a medium sized bowl, mix 3/4 cups all purpose flour, 1 & 1/2 tsp baking powder, pinch of baking soda, and 1/2 tsp salt to combine.
+1. In a medium-sized bowl, mix 3/4 cups all-purpose flour, 1 & 1/2 tsp baking powder, a pinch of baking soda, and 1/2 tsp salt to combine.

 2. Add the 6 tbsp cold unsalted butter and with your hands or a pastry cutter, cut into the flour mixture until pebbly crumbs remain (a few small almond size pieces should be the largest pebbles).